kiran-garre/Automobile-Playground/writeup.md

 def exhaust(self):
   pass
 ```
 You'll notice that there is no function for compression.
-This is because, during the second stroke, the compression is natural result of the the piston pushing the gas vapor into a tighter area.
+This is because, during the second stroke, the compression is a natural result of the the piston pushing the gas vapor into a tighter area.
 There doesn't need to be an extra
-function because there is no special behavior happening on the second stroke.
+function because there is no special behavior happening.

 I am no expert in chemistry or thermodynamics, so coding a realistic model of combustion seemed too far out of my scope.
-Instead, I decided to use the ideal gas law.
-This greatly simplified my task.
-The intake stroke would introduce some amount of air and fuel into the cylinder, increasing pressure.
+Instead, I decided to use the ideal gas law, which greatly simplified my task.
+The intake stroke would introduce some amount of air and fuel into the cylinder, increasing number of moles and pressure.
 The compression stroke would decrease volume, raising the pressure and temperature.
-Then, the `spark()` function would simply raise the temperature based on the amount of gas injected, which would then increase the pressure in the cylinder.
+Then, the `spark()` function would raise the temperature based on the amount of gas injected, which would then increase the pressure in the cylinder.

 Of course, without any oscillatory motion, these strokes didn't mean anything.
 The most I could do was fill the cylinder with gas, ignite it, and have the piston move in one direction for the length of the stroke.
 This was boring,
 and it was hard to know how well it was working.